NangoHQ/nango/README.md

 ## Sponsor

-Pizzly is proudly sponsored by Bearer, a solution to implement [Privacy by Design](https://www.bearer.sh) processes in developers' workflows and automate GDPR compliance.
+Pizzly is proudly sponsored by Bearer, a solution to implement [data security as code](https://www.bearer.com) processes in developers' workflows and automate data detection and data flow mapping.